basho/basho_docs/source/riak/references/appendices/community/Security.md

 If you discover a potential security issue, please email us at security@basho.com, and allow us 48 hours to reply.

-We prefer to be contacted first, rather than searching for blog posts over the internet.
+We prefer to be contacted first, rather than searching for blog posts over the Internet.
 This allows us to open a dialog with the security community on how best to handle a possible exploit without putting any users at risk.

 For sensitive topics, you may send a secure message.
 The security team's GPG key is: